novafacing/cgc-challenges/challenges/Enslavednode_chat/README.md

 attacker must be able to corrently insert text into the system that will result in a vulnerability triggering emission for the `/pont` command.
 This will require a fairly decent dataflow analysis system.

+### Read Notes

+* Not a great name frankly
+* Read in main
+* parse in cgc_is_command, strchr, cgc_will_chat compares against random, so is GOOD for patch to derandomize!